inigogonzalezdearrieta/guix-config/README.md

 > guix package -f python-ferpy.scm

-### Generating updated versions

-Add the following lines to your `.bash_aliases` dotfile to more easily generate updated versions:

-> alias exportmanifest='guix package --export-manifest > ~/guix-config/manifest.scm'
+Packages defined on the `thermomat/` directory (or any other custom channel) can be tested using:

+> guix build -L thermomat/ <package-name>

+### Reproducing an environment

+Export your channels and package list with the following commands:

+> guix describe -f channels
 >
-> alias exportchannels='guix describe -f channels > ~/guix-config/channels.scm'
+> guix package --export-manifest

+Then redirect the info towards any text file with the `>` operator.

 ## TO-DO

 - [ ] Add manifest files for packages imported from PyPI:
-    - [X] ferpy, brukeropusreader, ft4ftirs.
+    - [X] ferpy, brukeropusreader, ft4ftirs, hairl-fer-py.
-    - [ ] spectrochempy, hairl-fer-py.
+    - [ ] spectrochempy.
     - [ ] Non-spectroscopic packages.
 - [ ] Contribute those packages to the `guix` or `guix-science` repos.
 - [ ] Generate custom manifest files for different programming tasks.